You want smart political talk without the meltdowns?

 And what they've discovered with their mission is when an expecting mom is introduced to the miracle of birth growing inside them, if they were contemplating abortion, they're not anymore.

-And pre-born also is known for the great services they offer to expecting moms, counseling services, you name it.
+And Pre-Born also is known for the great services they offer to expecting moms, counseling services, you name it.

-Uh even after the baby's born, they'll help moms out, new moms out if they need help with diapers and baby formula, whatever they happen to need, or maybe counseling, postpartum depression.
+Even after the baby's born, they'll help moms out, new moms out if they need help with diapers and baby formula, whatever they happen to need, or maybe counseling, postpartum depression.

-They're there for these moms, and uh, I'll tell you, they do a great job.
+And I'll tell you, they do a great job.

 Unlike Planned Parenthood, however, they get no money from the federal government, not a penny.